Furnace Design System

 Color

-The challenge of creating a theme-friendly color system comes in threading the needle between customizability and simplicity — too many options will slow both designers and developers creating themes.
+The challenge of creating a theme-friendly color system comes in threading the needle between customizability and simplicity.
+Too few options frustrate designers, too many adds to maintenance and risks slippage.

-I wanted to bake as many smart defaults into the system as possible so that components and themes could shed the reputation of being unwieldy and unpredictable; instead you should only need to worry about your handful of primitives, and trust the system to put them in the right place.
+Baking smart defaults into the system simplifies configuration; a designer needs only to define their handful of primitives, and trust the system to put them in the right place.

-Each theme's color system is constructed using four color palettes, which are limited in scope.
-These colors are then assigned to specific roles to ensure correct contrast and usability throughout a course.
+Each theme's color system is constructed using four color palettes, limited in scope.
+These colors are then assigned to specific roles to ensure sufficient contrast.

-Semantic status colors convey meaning through convention or repeated use outside the primary interactive color.
-These are chiefly used for feedback or status indicators, covering Success, Warning, Error, and Informational contexts.
+- Status Palette: Semantic status colors convey meaning through convention or repeated use outside the primary interactive color.
+Two colors for each status (foreground and background), plus an extra for tricky yellow warning text.

-In the base theme, neutral colors have a 4.5:1 contrast ratio with those five slots away — e.g., Neutrals 100 and 600 have a 5.74 contrast ratio.
+- Neutral Palette: Neutrals for text, borders, and states ranging from near-white (100) to near-black (900).
+Non-linear to avoid muddy middle greys with poor contrast vs. either pole.
+In the base theme, neutrals have a 4.5:1 contrast ratio with those five slots away; e.g., Neutral 100 and 600 have a 5.74 contrast ratio.

 Color Roles